ubccr/genesysv/docs/source/index.rst

 This use case shows how a multiple select search works.
 Go to http://199.109.xxx.xxx:8000/search/ and select 'test_study' for study and 'Test Dataset' for dataset and click Next to proceed to the filter selection tab.
 In the Filter demo panel, select colors `blue` and 'green` for the ``Eye Color`` field.
-Proceedto the attribute field and select all the fields except the two friend fields and search.
+Proceed to the attribute field and select all the fields except the two friend fields and search.
 The results should only show users that have blue or green eyes.

 Friend Search
 -------------------------------------------
-This use case shows how nested fields works and discusses the current limitation of GDW. http://199.109.xxx.xxx:8000/search/ and select 'test_study' for study and 'Test Dataset' for dataset and click Next to proceed to the filter selection tab.
+This use case shows how nested fields work and discusses the current limitations of GDW.
+Go to http://199.109.xxx.xxx:8000/search/ and select 'test_study' for study and 'Test Dataset' for dataset and click Next to proceed to the filter selection tab.
 In the Filter demo panel, enter `Greta` in the ``Friend Name`` field.
 Proceed to the attribute field and select all the fields and search.
 The results should show only one result.